fmalina/revisions-blocl/activism/privateislandwhybritain.md

 taxes in electricity bills take no account of people’s earnings, the poorer you are,the higher your tax.

-Electricity privatisation hasn’t been a success in bringing down prices.
+Electricity privatisation hasn't been a success in bringing down prices.

 It has been a failure in terms of British industry and management; the best measure of the scale of folly and betrayal by politicians of both parties is the